-Maintenance of onsite sewer main lines shall be the responsibility of the District up to the main line cleanout or last manhole.
+- (1) If the property has a single sewer lateral connection, the applicant, owner, or customer is responsible for maintenance of the upper lateral and lower lateral.
+Any upper lateral and lower lateral shall be cleared and cleaned by the applicant, owner, or customer at his own expense.
+The upper lateral is the responsibility of the owner to repair or reconstruct.
+The lower lateral is the responsibility of the District to repair or reconstruct. - (2) If the property has an onsite sewer collection system, the maintenance of onsite sewer main lines shall be the responsibility of the District up to the main line cleanout or last manhole.
 In order to qualify for such maintenance, these facilities must be fully dedicated to the District, including proper easements, and approved by the Manager or his designee.
-All laterals upstream of the main line are the responsibility of the owner/applicant.
+All laterals upstream of the main line are the responsibility of the applicant, owner, or customer to maintain, repair, or reconstruct.

-4.15.4 Obstruction of or Deposit of Material in Meter Boxes or Hydrants
+4.15.5 Obstruction of or Deposit of Material in Meter Boxes or Hydrants

-No person shall place, dispose, or deposit or permit the placement, disposal or deposit of oil, toxic, hazardous or contaminated liquid or waste, trash, dirt, building materials or other substances, objects or obstructions in, on or around meter boxes, and it shall be the responsibility of each applicant, owner, or customer to prevent meter boxes, District hydrants or other District facilities from becoming obstructed or obscured by such applicant, owner, or customer's trees, shrubs, plants or in any other manner so as to impede their use or access to them or make their location difficult to determine.

-If such substances, objects or obstructions are not cleaned and removed or are permitted to obscure or impede such facilities, the District may, after providing reasonable notice to the applicant, owner or customer, accomplish the cleaning and removal and charge the applicant, owner or customer for the cost of doing so.
+- (1) No person shall place, dispose, or deposit or permit the placement, disposal or deposit of oil, toxic, hazardous or contaminated liquid or waste, trash, dirt, building materials or other substances, objects or obstructions in, on or around meter boxes, and it shall be the responsibility of each applicant, owner, or customer to prevent meter boxes, District hydrants or other District facilities from becoming obstructed or obscured by such applicant, owner, or customer's trees, shrubs, plants or in any other manner so as to impede their use or access to them or make their location difficult to determine. - (2) If such substances, objects or obstructions are not cleaned and removed or are permitted to obscure or impede such facilities, the District may, after providing reasonable notice to the applicant, owner or customer, accomplish the cleaning and removal and charge the applicant, owner or customer for the cost of doing so. - 4.15.6 Natural Treatment Systems.
+The developer shall be responsible for maintenance during the construction and establishment period as specified in the Procedures Guide and the NTS Design Guidelines.

-4.15.5 Natural Treatment Systems

-The developer shall be responsible for the establishment and maintenance of the natural treatment system as defined in Section 6 of the Procedures Guide.

-4.16 WATER CONSERVATION AND MANAGEMENT PRACTICES
+4.16 WATER EFFICIENCY, CONSERVATION AND MANAGEMENT PRACTICES